HydroCouple/ParallelNSGAII/Readme.md

 This code has been modified from the original NSGA-II code developed by Kalyanmoy Deb so that it can be executed in parallel on HPC systems.
 It uses OpenMP for fine scale parallelism and MPI for coarse scale parallelism.
-Additionally, a user can specify an external shared library to be used in calculating the values of the objective functions and constraints
+Additionally, a user can specify an external shared library to be used for objective functions and constraints calculations.

 About the Algorithm